Name

 Pre War

-Born in 1881, in Stanstead Abbotts, to parents William and Mary Ann, he had one brother and five sisters including May Ethel Breeze.
+Born in 1881, in Stanstead Abbotts, to parents William and Mary Ann.
+They had 9 children, including:

 The 1911 census shows them living in Salisbury Road, Rye Park, Hoddesdon, his father was a house painter and Frederick was a nurseryman.
 Later living in 51 Burford Street, Hoddesdon.